apafinal1/EmployeeDetails/README.md

 $ cd EmployeeDetails

-# virtual envirnoment will be activated
+# To activate virtual envirnoment
 $ source venv/Scripts/activate

+# change the directory to project folder.
 $ cd userdetails

 # Installing the pre-required packages using pip